A Complete Guide to Living in Iceland as an American

 Iceland’s beauty and fascinating culture has made it one of the most popular tourist destinations—that along with Game of Thrones and cheap flights in the 2010s.
 But we’re not just talking about spending a weekend there as a tourist, but actually living in Iceland.

-In this article, we’ll talk about the pros and cons of living in Iceland, how to get a visa to move there, and what you can expect in terms of cost of living, culture, and environment.
+In this article, we’ll talk about the pros and cons of living in Iceland, how to move to Iceland as a US citizen (i.e. visas), and what you can expect in terms of cost of living, culture, and environment.

 Working in Iceland